mjhea0/thinkful-html/readme.md

 ```

 #### Paragraph

+Paragraphs: The `<p>` tag is used for splitting content literally into separate paragraphs.
+Each new `<p>` tag will appear on a new line.

 ```html
 <p>A bumblebee is any member of the bee genus Bombus, in the family Apidae.
 There are over 250 known species, existing primarily in the Northern Hemisphere although they also occur in South America.
 They have been introduced to New Zealand and the Australian state of Tasmania.</p>